MERCY HOME, KENYA

 MERCY PRIMARY SCHOOL

-In 2017 the school had around 270 children from Nursery level to grade 8.
-It also provided ‘Early Childhood Development’ classes for the youngest children.
+In 2020 the school has around 350 children from Nursery level to grade 8.
+It also provides ‘Early Childhood Development’ classes for the youngest children.
 The Teachers and students are focused on providing and receiving a good educational standard to prepare for a successful future life.